 Will special entertainment precincts be established in other local government areas?

-The City of Perth has formally initiated a scheme amendment to its City Planning Scheme No. 2 to establish the Northbridge Special Entertainment Precinct.
-The city will seek further community input during their own public consultation process, which will commence after the required State Government referrals are complete.
+The City of Perth has formally initiated scheme amendment No. 41 to its City Planning Scheme No. 2 to establish the Northbridge Special Entertainment Precinct.
+The City will shortly be seeking further community input on this proposal and the additional supplementary information.
+Please visit the City of Perth website for more information.

 What do these reforms mean for existing residential developments within a special entertainment precinct?